ghdl/ghdl/README.md

 - `libghdl` is a shared library that includes a subset of the regular features plus some features to be used by extension tools (i.e. `pyGHDL`).
 This is built along with the regular GHDL and it supports both non-synthesisable and synthesisable code.
 Nonetheless, this is not for users, but for tools built on top of the core.
 When configured along with `--enable-synth`, this shared library includes synthesis features too.

 - [pyGHDL](pyGHDL) is a Python interface to `libghdl`.
-Currently, it is only used by `ghdl-ls`; however, it can be useful for advanced users which are willing to build Python utilities based on GHDL.
+Currently, it is only used by `ghdl-ls`; however, it can be useful for advanced users who are willing to build Python utilities based on GHDL.
 There is work in progress for binding libghdl to [pyVHDLModel](https://github.com/vhdl/pyVHDLModel) (see `pyGHDL.dom`).

 <p align="center">
   <a title="Codecov - Branch Coverage" href="https://codecov.io/gh/ghdl/ghdl"><img alt="Codecov - Branch Coverage" src="https://img.shields.io/codecov/c/github/ghdl/ghdl?longCache=true&style=flat-square&logo=Codecov&logoColor=fff"></a><!--